-Almost every time I see someone reference how Powerful e-Bike is, the only spec they reference is the motors advertised power or wattage.
+Almost every time I see someone reference how more Powerful eBike is, the only spec they reference is the motors advertised power or wattage.
 This is one of many factors that determine an Ebikes power.

 Items to Consider: